Alaska & the Yukon

-Fly to Anchorage where you will transfer to your hotel for two nights.
+Fly to Anchorage where you will transfer to your hotel for one night.

 Today get a closer look at the playful life of Prince William Sound, the 3-mile face of Columbia Glacier, and the epicenter of the 1964 Earthquake from the deck of a sightseeing boat.
 Keep your eyes open for eagles, whales, mountain goats, dolphins and sea lions.
 Overnight in the "Switzerland of Alaska" — Valdez.

 Leave Valdez, home of the Alyeska Pipeline Terminal.
 On today's journey, enjoy views of Bridal Veil Falls, Worthington Glacier, and Thompson Pass.
 Overnight in Tok, the "Dog Sled Capital of the World."